deavmi/homepage/content/work/_index.md

 ## Hiring status

-I start work next year at iPay.
+I start work next year (2022) at iPay.
 I will be completing my honours in Computer Science by year end of 2022.

 ## Certifications

 ### BSc Mathematics (Computer Science)

-I completed my undergraduate Bacholers of Science in Mathematics with a major in Computer Science in 2021.
+I completed my undergraduate Bachelors of Science in Mathematics with a major in Computer Science in 2021.

 ![](/img/cv/degree.jpeg)